Graph-COM/GSAT/README.md

 <p align="center"><em>Figure 1.</em> The architecture of GSAT.</p>

 ## Rationale of GSAT
 The rationale of GSAT is to inject stochasticity when learning attention.
-Specifically, as shown in Fig 2, the task is to detect if there exists a five-node-circle in the input graph, so edges with pink end nodes are the critical edges for this task.
+For example, Fig 2 shows a task to detect if there exists a five-node-circle in the input graph, so edges with pink end nodes are the critical edges for this task.
 The main idea of GSAT is the following:
 1. **<ins>A regularizer</ins>** is used to encourage high randomness, i.e. low sampling probability, say `0.7`.
     - In this case, every critical edge may be dropped `30%` of the time.
     - Whenever a critical edge is dropped, it may flip model predictions and incur a huge classification loss.